Who won Pennsylvania’s Senate debate? Top takeaways from Fetterman and Dr Oz face-off

 Who won the Pennsylvania Senate debate?
 Top takeaways from John Fetterman and Dr Oz midterm face-off

-The two major candidates for Pennsylvania’s open Senate seat stepped onto the stage in Harrisburg having something to prove.
+The two major candidates for Pennsylvania’s open Senate seat stepped onto the debate stage in Harrisburg having something to prove.

 Democratic Lieutenant Governor John Fetterman needed to prove that he could do the job after he suffered a stroke back in May.

 Retired surgeon and television host Mehmet Oz, a political neophyte endorsed by former president Donald Trump, needed to show he could actually have a grasp on the issues in Washington and address policy questinos head on.

 Here are our main takeaways from the debate: